-– SharePoint 2016 Create web application and Site collection using PowerShell
+–SharePoint 2016 Create the web application and Site collection using PowerShell

 So now our workflow should look like below:

 Now we will configure each action.
 Double click on Query List workflow action to open the configure dialog box.
-First select the List name from where you want to query data.
-Here I have choose Editor mode as Query builder and choose the option to show all items.
-At the same time you can also add some filter criteria.
+First, select the List name from where you want to query data.
+Here I have chosen Editor mode as Query builder and choose the option to show all items.
+At the same time, you can also add some filter criteria.
 Then Sort based on a column.

 Then you can choose Maximum number rows to show at a time (default value 100).